 Vasectomy in Wilmington, NC

 Dr. Kirby is an expert urologist committed to providing the highest quality care to patients in the treatment of urological conditions and has established himself as one of the leading urologists in Wilmington, North Carolina.
-Dr. Kirby specializes in vasectomy surgery and vasectomy reversal surgery.
+Dr. Kirby specializes in vasectomy surgery and vasectomy reversal surgery and is fellowship trained.
 Call (910) 763-6251 to request an appointment at our urology office in Wilmington, NC.